Superman (Earth-One): Fictional biography

-Shortly after Clark's high school graduation, both Jonathan and Martha Kent died of natural causes, though not before Jonathon made his son swear to use his powers for good as Superman.
+Shortly after Clark's high school graduation, both Jonathan and Martha Kent died of natural causes, though not before Jonathan made his son swear to use his powers for good as Superman.
 With no surviving family and nobody aware of his secret, he was alone.
 He, as Superboy, then bid goodbye to Smallville and as Clark Kent left to attend Metropolis University to earn a degree in journalism.
 His failure to save the people he loved the most despite all his power, had a profound effect on Kent and while in college, he even considered abandoning his heroic career.
-After realizing the good he had done, however and the good he could continue to do, ultimately forgave himself and changed his name from "Superboy" to "Superman."
+After realizing the good he had done, however and the good he could continue to do, ultimately forgave himself and changed his name from "Superboy" to "Superman".

-After graduating from college, Clark obtained employment as a reporter with The Daily Planet though editor-in-chief Perry White was initially reluctant to hire himSuperman #133 (November 1959) and even after giving him a job was still leery of Kent.
+After graduating from college, Clark obtained employment as a reporter with the Daily Planet though editor-in-chief Perry White was initially reluctant to hire him and even after giving him a job was still leery of Kent.
 Stories detailing that also state that already established reporter Lois Lane, stood up for him, taking his side against White.

 It was shortly after getting his job at the Daily Planet that Clark Kent began a relationship with Lois Lane, though unlike other versions of the characters, Lois initially hated Superman seeing him a conceited showoff.
 Instead, she was attracted to Clark Kent appreciating the rookie reporter's journalism skills and modesty, and they began dating.
 When Superman saved her, despite having lost his superpowers, her feelings reversed.
 Clark Kent did like Lois and hoped to start a relationship but found it awkward to compete against himself.

-(He also met and befriended photographer Jimmy Olsen in both his identities.)
+He also met and befriended photographer Jimmy Olsen in both his identities.

 It was in this early phase of his career as Superman when he, who up til then only had American citizenship, was awarded honorary citizenship by the UN in each and everyone of its member countries in honor of all his heroic deeds on behalf of the whole world.
 Though the exact time was not specified, it was written as the climax of an origin story and thus presumably happens early on.

 Superman's high school sweetheart, Lana Lang, who had followed him to Metropolis University reentered his life, as a TV reporter.
 She was a friendly rival to Lois for Superman's affections but while he loved both women, a recurring theme in Silver Age stories was his refusal to marry either one for fear that his enemies would take revenge on him by killing a non-super spouse.
 Another theme was the two women seeking to prove that Superman was Clark Kent and Superman "proving" that he was not.